John-Abbott-College/4A8-Notes/07_Connecting_to_a_database.md

 * server-less - it does not require a server or any configuration
 * lightweight

-### How does it differ from databases that require a server such as MySQL?
+### How does it differ from databases that require a server such as MSSQLServer or MySQL?

 1. #### Setup

-   - **SQlite** is self-contained, small, and file-based.
+   - **SQLite** is self-contained, small, and file-based.
 It can be installed with your application, on the client-side directly.
-It does not require a server to interact with, the application can interact with it directly (like we are via the C# SQLite library).
+It does not require a server to interact with, the application can interact with it directly (like we will via the C# SQLite library).
    - **MySQL** requires the client to interact with a database server.
 The application needs to connect to the server in order to access the database.
 Configuration is involved and the server is much bigger than SQLite.

 2. #### Scalability

-   - **SQlite** does not do well with big databases, it requires too much memory and becomes inefficient
+   - **SQLite** does not do well with big databases, it requires too much memory and becomes inefficient

    - **MySQL** can handle a lot of data and can be used at scale.